influxdata/influxdata-operator/README.md

 #### Create "on-demand" Backups & Store it in S3 Bucket .

-As the backup files stores in S3 bucket , you need first need to create a Kubernetes Secret for sutenticating to AWS.
+The backup CRD stores the backed up files to an S3 bucket.
+You first need to create a Kubernetes Secret for authenticating to AWS.
 Deploy the secret custom resource file [aws_creds.yaml](deploy/crds/influxdata_v1alpha1_aws_creds.yaml).

 Note : awsAccessKeyId & awsSecretAccessKey are <base64encoded>.